 - Providing social support in the long-term.

 - Developing a training protocol for the use and maintenance of the HOUSEFUL solutions.

 Different working groups were developed to validate each of the ideas to further develop them in the next co-creation session.

-Housing Europe, together with L’Agència de l’Habitatge de Catalunya, Ajuntament Hospitalet, Sostre Cívic (SCCL), ICAEN and Societat Orgánica, formed the working group focusing on “Providing social support in the long-term”.
+Housing Europe, together with L’Agència de l’Habitatge de Catalunya, Sostre Cívic (SCCL), ICAEN and Societat Orgánica, formed the working group focusing on “Providing social support in the long-term”.
 This idea referred to the long-term management of building renovation and the HOUSEFUL solutions involved in it.
-Social housing management involves uncertainties in terms of shifting inhabitants, managers, etc. Therefore, it is necessary to provide ideas for the social accompaniment of these buildings in the long term, taking into account scenarios of possible changes.
+Social housing management involves uncertainties in terms of shifting inhabitants, managers, etc. Therefore, it is necessary to provide ideas for the social accompaniment of (HOUSEFUL solutions) in the long term, taking into account scenarios of possible changes.

 Co-creation II – key takeaways

-The second workshop of the HOUSEFUL project on Bloc dels Mestres, Sabadell, took place the 10th of July in online version through Micrsoft Teams and the Miro app and was facilitated by the consortium partner WE&BE.
-The workshop was formed by the members of working group focusing “Providing social support in the long-term” - Housing Europe, together with L’Agència de l’Habitatge de Catalunya, Ajuntament Hospitalet, Sostre Cívic (SCCL), ICAEN and Societat Orgánica.
+The second workshop of the HOUSEFUL project on Bloc dels Mestres, Sabadell, took place the 10th of July in online version through Micrsoft Teams and the Miro app and was facilitated by the consortium partner WE&B. The workshop was formed by the members of the working group focusing “Providing social support in the long-term” - Housing Europe, together with L’Agència de l’Habitatge de Catalunya, Sostre Cívic (SCCL), ICAEN and Societat Orgánica.

 The objective of the workshop was to further develop the idea and produce a joint action plan to effectively implement the provision of social support in the long-term for the building Els Mestres in Sabadell.